RuneBlaze/pineapple-pen/assets/includes/judge.md

 {%- if resolve_player_actions %}
 But remember, you are only resolving the player's actions.
 The enemies' intents are provided for context.
+{%- else %}
+You are resolving the enemies' actions, and their intents determine their actions.
 {%- endif %}

 {% macro actions_description(title, resolve_goal, interpret_goal) %}